ovdixon/are.na-snip/README.md

   <h1>Are.na Snip</h1>
 </div>

-This Chrome extension, built with Manifest V3, includes features that expand upon the official Are.na browser extension.
+This Chrome extension, built with Manifest V3, includes screenshot snipping features that expand upon the official Are.na browser extension.

-## Features
-- **Snipping**: Capture specific sections of a webpage.
-- **Page Screenshot**: Take full-page screenshots with a single click.
-- **Drag & Drop**: Easily drag and drop content directly into your Are.na blocks.

-## Bugs & Feature Requests
-If you encounter any bugs or have feature requests, please open an issue in this repository.

-## Image Uploads
+## Image Handling

 Due to limitations in the official Are.na API (which doesn't support direct image uploads or posting), this extension uses a workaround via Cloudflare Workers and R2 storage.
 Images uploaded through this process are temporary, thanks to an object lifecycle policy on the R2 bucket that automatically deletes them after a set time.